-The Zabuli Education Center is a private, K-12 school for girls.
-Since 2008, the school has provided free, exemplary education to nearly 1,000 students along with uniforms, shoes, warm coats, healthy meals, school supplies, clean bathrooms, and safe transportation.
+The Zabuli Education Center is a private, K-6 school for girls.
+Since 2008, the school has provided free, exemplary education to over 1,000 students along with uniforms, shoes, warm coats, healthy meals, school supplies, clean bathrooms, and safe transportation.

 To advance students’ economic outcomes, in addition to following a national curriculum set by the Afghan Ministry of Education, we secured express authorization to teach English as a core subject as well as health and wellness and computer literacy.

 In 2015, the Afghan Ministry of Education declared our school “perfect”—and in 2019, the Zabuli Education Center was one of four schools to receive the Ministry’s excellence award from among 140 public and private schools in Kabul Province.